cdf-rtg/badusb-zerosgd/README.md

 ## Additional sub topics
 - BadUSB attack with mimikatz using powershell script
 - the output of mimikatz commands are stored in a file called mimikatz_output.txt
-- security measures in window 10
+- security measures in windows 10
   - autorun is disabled
   - user account control promt
   - window denfender(real-time montitoring)